-TLS enabled: defaults to No .
-When toggled to Yes, displays the following TLS settings for the Schema Registry:
+TLS enabled: defaults to No. When toggled to Yes, displays the following TLS settings for the Schema Registry:

-These have the same format as the TLS Settings (Client Side) above.
+i These have the same format as the TLS Settings (Client Side) above.

-Validate server certs: Require client to reject connections to servers whose certs are not signed by a CA specified in the CA Certificate Path field.
+Validate server certs: Reject certificates that are not authorized by a CA specified in the CA Certificate Path field.
 Defaults to No.